Ulster Senior Hurling Championship

 The Ulster GAA Hurling Senior Championship, known simply as the Ulster Championship, was an annual inter-county hurling competition organised by the Ulster Council of the Gaelic Athletic Association (GAA).
-It was the highest inter-county hurling competition in the province of Ulster, and was contested every year between the 1901 championship and the 2017 Championship.
-As of 2023 there had been no attempt to revive the competition.
+It was the highest inter-county hurling competition in the province of Ulster, and was contested every year between the 1901 championship and 1946, and between 1988 and the 2017 Championship.
+As of 2026 Ulster GAA have no plans to revive the competition due to calendar constraints and a lack of genuine contenders outside of Antrim and Down.

 The final, usually held in July, served as the culmination of a series of games played during June, and the results determined which team received the Liam Harvey Cup.
 The championship was played on a straight knockout basis whereby once a team loses they are eliminated from the championship.

 In 2016, a two-tier format began with four teams competing in the Ulster Senior Hurling Championship, and four in the Ulster Senior Hurling Shield.

 The title has been won by five Ulster counties, all of which have won the title more than once.
 The all-time record-holders are Antrim who have won the competition 57 times.
 Antrim are also the title holders, defeating Armagh by 5–22 to 1–12 in the 2017 final.